intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Restrictions
 ~~~~~~~~~~~~

-The memref's size must known at compile-time, i.e. the tensor shape must not contain any dynamic modes.
+- The memref's size must known at compile-time, i.e. the tensor shape must not contain any dynamic modes.
+- The address space must be "local".

 Axpby
 .....